hzbu820/CS595-Final-Project/backend/README.md

 ## Smart Contract ↔ Backend Interface

-The backend communicates with the **FoodTraceability** smart contract to record verifiable supply-chain events on Ethereum (or a compatible testnet such as Sepolia).
+The backend prepares salted hashes and metadata for the **FoodTraceability** smart contract; the dApp submits transactions from the user’s wallet (e.g., MetaMask) on Ethereum/Sepolia.

 ### Contract → Backend API Expectations